ST HELENA MOORINGS

 This is a suggested approach only and skippers are reminded of their responsibility to ensure that his/her actions are safe and appropriate at all times.

 Before you approach the moorings, ensure you have been allocated a numbered buoy.
 Turn on your engine and drop your sails.
 Drive by the allocated mooring to ensure you have positively identiﬁed it (at night use a torch).
 Assess the elements; wind direction, tide/current and direction of swell.
 Decide which is the stronger element and approach your mooring driving into it.
 This will help to slow you down rather than pushing you over the buoy.
 Rig a good quality long mooring line (polyester is good) on your bow cleats.
 Attach one end to your port cleat using a bowline loop or spliced eye, having passed it outside the guardrail.
-Pass the other end outside your forestay, guard rail etc and attach it to your starboard cleat in the same manner.
+Pass the other end outside your forestay, guard rail etc and attach it to your portside cleat in the same manner to reduce chaffing.
 Nominate a crew member to take charge of this and have them coil the loose line and divide it, holding half in each hand whilst leaning on and reaching around the forestay.
+This method works well you are welcome to use methods that work for you.

 Nominate another crew member to stand on the foredeck and give the helm directions using agreed hand signals.
 Approach your allocated mooring buoy slowly, but maintaining enough drive to overcome the elements.
 As you reach within a metre or so of the buoy, your bow crew can now throw the line ʻupwards and outwardsʼ so that it lassoes the buoy.
 Stop your boat and let the elements push you back.
 In calm conditions, give a very short burst of astern power.
 You now have control of the buoy and can take your time to rig a permanent mooring line.
 Using this method means that you do not have crew leaning over rails with a boat hook when the boat is moving and you will not be stabbing at the buoy causing it damage.
 You may wish to leave the lasso on as your safety line.

-Note: If you miss it ﬁrst time, stop, recover the line and go around into your approach again; Do not try to stay on the buoy or reach for it, as this is when accidents happen.
+Note: If you miss it ﬁrst time, stop, recover the line and go around into your approach again; The bouoys are soft Do not try to stay on the buoy or reach for it, as this is when accidents happen.
 You get no extra points for getting it right ﬁrst time!
 We advise all crew to wear lifejackets and life lines.

 Mooring Fees & Harbour Dues